askrejans/gps-to-mqtt/README.md

 ### Device Compatibility

-This project has been tested with a specific USB dongle (TOPGNSS GN800G).
+This project has been tested with a specific USB dongle (TOPGNSS GN800G with M8030-KT chipset).
 Compatibility with other devices is not guaranteed.

 ### 10Hz Mode Toggle